 Find Funding, Free Help & Resources - Everything Is Free.

 I have worked in the sector at senior level for many years and, for those who value these, I hold a number of professional qualifications, including from ACCA.
-However, I am not an accountant or lawyer and no advice can be applicable to all organisations, in all circumstances, so this resource does not constitute professional opinion.
+However, I am not an accountant or lawyer and no advice can be applicable to all organisations, in all circumstances, so this guide to creating a charity reserves policy does not constitute professional opinion.
 Essentially, I've summarised the regulatory guidance and augmented this with my own experience and Internet research to create a layman's guide, with links to the source guidance.
 I hope you found it useful.
 I am not competent to provide professional advice but you can find this pro bono using the Help Finder directory.